JohnnieMeredith/vendingmachine/README.md

 #### Method 2

 - Download the project.
 If using the zip archive, extract it from the archive.

+- With this method the relative path to json.input should already be vendingmachine\src\main\resources\input.json - If not create the directory structure and place it there.

 - Navigate using the command line to the project folder containing the pom.xml file.